zigbee-alliance/distributed-compliance-ledger/docs/running-node-manual/private-sentry.md

 ```bash
 ./dcld init "<node-name>" --chain-id "<chain-id>"
 ```
-- Use `testnet` if you want to connect to the persistent Test Net
+- Use `testnet-2.0` if you want to connect to the persistent Test Net

 #### 5. (Optional) Consider enabling `state sync` in the configuration if you are joining long-running network
 - For more information refer to [running-node-in-existing-network.md](../advanced/running-node-in-existing-network.md)